 Artistic expression is a developmental process.
 The freedom of using your inner compass to continually guide you, sometimes fearfully, but most often fearlessly forward.
-My inspiration has always been the blend of color, pattern and texture.
+My inspiration has always been the blend of color, pattern, and texture.
 But experience has shown me that color has power, pattern can create energy and movement, and that texture is not all about touch or surface value.
-It is as importantly about contrast and the perception of feel.
+It is also about contrast and the perception of feel.
 In that light, creating the appearance of texture is often just as important as creating the ultimate feel of depth found in a rough surface.

-All two dimension art begins with a support, be it canvas, paper, wood or metal.
+All two dimension art begins with a support, be it canvas, paper, wood, or metal.
 My support is 100% silk, which has been in continual artistic use for thousands of years, even predating the invention of paper and thus, becomes a historic foundation, yet an ironic one for modern art.
-From this point, each piece is a multiple medium endeavor of pigmented dyes, paint, pencil and often gilding, achieving an unbridled kaleidoscope effect of pattern, color, movement and depth.
+From this point, each piece is a multiple medium endeavor of pigmented dyes, paint, pencil, and often gilding, achieving an unbridled kaleidoscope effect of pattern, color, movement, and depth.
 My creative process is without personal boundaries and is the perfect blend of artistry and mystery.
 A story unfolds with the completion of each piece and only then is it given its title.

 Born in Denver, Colorado, educated in IT management, Linda Neel actually grew up with two absolute loves - textiles and horses.
 Early on, her passion for textiles was a passionate hobby and horses a way of life.
 So much so, that her love of breeding and dressage would bring her to Virginia in 1984.
 Ready for the new spin on life, she also opened Leesburg Virginia’s first art gallery, Leesburg Gallery of Art.
-The gallery became well known for its fine art, fine art reproductions and distinctive museum quality framing.
+The gallery became well known for its fine art, fine art reproductions, and distinctive museum quality framing.

 In 1990, Linda and artist husband, Tom Neel, accepted a unique opportunity to join the management team of fine art publisher, The Greenwich Workshop, in Connecticut.
 For four years they represented some of the nation’s top artists, before returning to Virginia.
 In that time, Linda had also chosen to leave her life of horses behind.
 Another new beginning.

 Linda has successfully merged her complex process of working with silk and screen, into a fusion of fine art.
-The result; dramatic, fresh and unseen before.
+The result; dramatic, fresh, and unseen before.
 Abstract patterns ascend, depth is felt and color appears with movement.
-Each unique deep panel has been hand mounted, wrapped around all four sides and varnished thus offering a three dimensional quality.
+Each unique deep panel has been hand mounted, wrapped around all four sides, and varnished thus offering a three-dimensional quality.
 Suitable for corporate or private art collections, each piece is signed and titled.

 2014 Abstracts Art Exhibit, Special Merit Award